jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 trusted developer to merge their branch without review, they must receive permission from other members of the team before doing so.

-In the following example, ever developer on the team will have write permission therefore no fork is needed.
-[Forking a repository](#forking-a-repository) is covered below.

 > You can open a Pull Request at any point during the development process: when you have little or no code but want to share some screenshots or general ideas, when you're stuck and need help or advice, or when you're ready for someone to review your work.
 By using GitHub's @mention system in your Pull Request message, you can ask for feedback from specific people or teams, whether they're down the hall or ten time zones away.

+In the following example, every developer on the team will have write permission therefore no fork is needed.
+[Forking a repository](#forking-a-repository) is covered below.

 #### How it works: ####

 Begin by following the same steps above (1-4) for creating a new feature branch to develop on.
-See above for more detail.
+See [above](#feature-branch---single-developer) for more detail.
 The feature branch in the following example is `2-add-content-to-readme`, and once again the example is adding more information to the README.md file.

 After making edits in a feature branch, instead of allowing a single developer to